 SCOUT OUT THE FAMOUS IPOH STREET ARTS

-One of the main reasons people visit Ipoh is for the street arts.
+One of the most popular attractions in Ipoh is hunting for street arts.
 The Lithuanian artist, Ernest Zacharevic who is famous for his murals in Penang and other parts of Malaysia, was appointed to paint the streets of Ipoh Old Town.

-His paintings are reminiscing of the old days and provide an insight into the history and cultural heritage of the town.
+His paintings are reminiscing of the old days and provide an insight into the history and cultural heritage of Ipoh.

-More street arts can be found along Mural Art’s Lane, just behind Jalan Sultan Iskandar.
+More of the street arts can be found along Mural Art’s Lane, behind Jalan Sultan Iskandar.
 Here, you’ll come across a whole lane covered with murals of kids playing, traditional lion and Indian dance, which show the different cultures of Malaysia.

-Unlike in Penang, the streets will be completely deserted, even during midday, so no waiting in line to get a picture!
+Unlike in Penang, the streets will be completely deserted, even in the middle of the day, so no waiting in line to get a picture!

 Ipoh Travel Tip: You can find some colorful buildings just opposite Mural Art’s Lane.